 Warning Signs that Your Spouse May be Difficult

 In a typical divorce, a couple must decide how to take what was one household and turn it into two households.
 This means dividing assets and liabilities as well as time with any minor children of the marriage.
 If one spouse is incapable or unwilling to consider the needs of the other spouse or of the children, tends to escalate conflict, and fails to see any other points of view, this complicates divorce negotiations.
 Creating a strategy for interacting and negotiating with this person is critical.

 One of the leading experts on high-conflict individuals is Bill Eddy, LCSW, JD.
-Bill Eddy is a lawyer, therapist and mediator.
-He is the President of High Conflict Institute, which provides training and consultation for dealing with high-conflict people and situations.
-He is the author of several books on high-conflict personalities and has developed methods for managing high-conflict people in any situation. ** He describes a high-conflict person as having some or all of the following 10 characteristics:
+Bill Eddy is a lawyer, therapist, mediator and President of the High Conflict Institute.** He describes a high-conflict person as having some or all of the following 10 characteristics:

 - Is rigid and uncompromising.

 - Makes everything personal.

 - Has emotions that dominate thinking.